trankov/pytermcss/readme.md

 and bold</span>, so we can easy read and edit the HTML-code.
 ```

 Also in CSS we can mark up text directly in the line without names.
 This is so-called «inline styles».
+Example:

 ```html
 It is not recommended, <span style="font-weight: bold; color: red">but still possible</span>.